-Beautiful by Breakfast is home to my thoughts and experiences during a fourteen year struggle with acne.
+Beautiful by Breakfast is home to my thoughts and experiences during a fifteen year struggle with acne.

 Hey cysters!
 My name is Joanna.
 Welcome to my little corner of the internet where I provide a space dedicated to genuine, unaffiliated advice.
 I hope by sharing my story you will realise, you are not alone!

 When I first developed acne in my early teens I felt ashamed and helpless.
 I had no idea of how to look after my skin, so visiting my local doctor seemed like the most logical step.
 Internally I was freaking out.
 I didn’t want to give the bully’s at school another reason to tease me.

 At my first visit to the doctor in 2004, I was prescribed a topical antibiotic – Zineryt.
 When I saw no improvement with Zineryt I was prescribed Differin Gel and as a last attempt with topical solutions I was prescribed Dalacin T.

 When I first started using Zineryt at fifteen, I had never had a skincare routine.
 As a skincare professional now, I remember how overwhelmed I used to feel choosing skincare products as a beginner.
 Everyone was saying different things.
 It was so confusing but I was too embarrassed to ask anyone for help.
 That girl is the reason I started Beautiful by Breakfast.